Butkoin/but/doc/build-cross.md

 $ make HOST=arm-linux-gnueabihf -j4
 ```

-When building Raptoreum Core, use
+When building But Core, use

 ```bash
 $ ./configure --prefix=`pwd`/depends/arm-linux-gnueabihf